The marketplace search engine: How to help your customers find what they’re looking for

 We will now go through these different elements of a good product discovery experience—search, categories, filters, sorting, and displaying—and discuss best practices related to each.
+Even if you're planning to use existing marketplace software to build your Minimum Viable Platform, learning about the best can be helpful for comparing software providers.
 As always, there is no single design that will work for all use cases—marketplaces can be very different from each other.
 We will help you design an experience that best suits your specific marketplace idea.

 Customers expect the keyword search bar to be located at the very top of your site.
 It makes sense to include it on just about every page of your site to let users search whenever the need arises.
 The exception to this is the checkout path.
 Once someone is ready to perform a transaction, the search bar might be a distraction.